molsonkiko/JsonToolsNppPlugin/README.md

 3. A dropdown menu showing the CI tasks will appear.
 Click on one of the `Details` links.
 [Here's an example of a page that this leads to.](https://github.com/molsonkiko/JsonToolsNppPlugin/actions/runs/9767448644/job/26962739908).
 4. Click the `Summary` link near the top-left corner of the page.
 [Here's an example of the page this leads to.](https://github.com/molsonkiko/JsonToolsNppPlugin/actions/runs/9767448644)
 5. If you chose a commit that was made in the last 90 days, at the bottom of this page you will find links to download `plugin_dll_x64` (a zip archive containing 64-bit `JsonTools.dll`) or `plugin_dll_x86` (a zip archive containing 32-bit `JsonTools.dll`).
 Download the appropriate binary for your current Notepad++ installation.
+6. Unzip the zip archive you downloaded into a folder.
+7. Close Notepad++, if it was open, because you can't modify the JsonTools DLL while it's in use.
+8. Copy the `JsonTools.dll` inside the extracted folder into the `Notepad++\plugins\JsonTools` folder under your Notepad++ installation, overwriting your old version of JsonTools (or rename the old version so that you can switch back to it)

 If you also want to download the most recent [translation to another language](#translating-jsontools-to-another-language), you will need to also download the most up-to-date translation file for that language from [the `translation` folder of this repo](https://github.com/molsonkiko/JsonToolsNppPlugin/tree/main/translation).
 To do that:
 1. Click on one of the files in the list.